Andrew Vaughn Player Props: White Sox vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have a 3.78 team ERA that ranks fifth across all MLB pitching staffs.
+- The Rangers have the sixth-ranked team ERA among all MLB pitching staffs (3.83).

-- Rangers pitchers combine to surrender the sixth-fewest home runs in baseball (73 total, one per game).
+- The Rangers give up the sixth-fewest home runs in baseball (75 total, one per game).

-- His last time out came on Friday against the Los Angeles Angels, when the righty tossed seven innings, surrendering three earned runs while allowing five hits.
+- The left-hander's last time out came on Saturday against the Toronto Blue Jays, when he tossed six innings, surrendering two earned runs while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.